Welcome to the Faculty of Journalism, Lomonosov Moscow State University!

 Thank you for your interest in the Faculty of Journalism.

 Learn more about the Faculty of Journalism in the attached brochure

-The third seminar is scheduled for May 4, 5 pm MSK.
-The participants will listen to ‘On the Liquefaction of Global Media Industries and Production’ presentation delivered by Professor Mark Deuze, Professor of Media Studies at the University of Amsterdam’s (UvA), Faculty of Humanities.
-Russia will be represented by Anna Gladkova, Leading Researcher and Director of International Affairs Office at the Faculty of Journalism, Lomonosov Moscow State University, vice-chair of IAMCR’s Digital Divide Working Group, IAMCR Ambassador in Russia and member of the IAMCR International Council, with the report ‘Ethnic Journalism in Liquid Modern Times’. читать польностью
+The third topical seminar was focused on liquefaction processes in modern media industry.
+‘On the Liquefaction of Global Media Industries and Production’ presentation was delivered by Professor Mark Deuze, Professor of Media Studies at the University of Amsterdam’s (UvA).
+Russia was represented by Anna Gladkova, Leading Researcher and Director of International Affairs Office at the Faculty of Journalism, Lomonosov Moscow State University, with her report ‘Ethnic Journalism in Liquid Modern Times’. читать польностью